Welcome to today's edition of the Rush 24-7 podcast.

 But I'll make you a deal, Peter.

-If you'll stop telling me which coaches in the NFL are black, and if you'll stop whining and moaning about how socially uh behind the times the NFL is because it doesn't have enough minority coaches or assistant coaches or general managers, if you'll stop pointing out to me every time a player comes up what his race is and what his background was and what his obstacles to overcome were, uh then I will keep doing what I do.
+If you'll stop telling me which coaches in the NFL are black, and if you'll stop whining and moaning about how socially behind the times the NFL is because it doesn't have enough minority coaches or assistant coaches or general managers, if you'll stop pointing out to me every time a player comes up what his race is and what his background was and what his obstacles to overcome were, then I will keep doing what I do.

-And that is all I do, Peter, is analyze people on the issues.
+And that is, all I do, Peter, is analyze people on the issues.

 That's why I have never gone along with feminism as something oriented toward women.

-We know that it's not Gloria Steinem has a piece recently, by the way, in which the choice between Barack Obama and Hillary Clinton?
+Gloria Steinem has a piece recently, by the way, in which the choice between Barack Obama and Hillary Clinton, why, that's no, just either one is fine.

 Either one is fine.